destinydriven/cakephp-highcharts/README.markdown

 ## Additional Resources ##
 It might be instructive to take a look at the HighRoller README file (Plugin Vendor's Folder) to get a better idea of how it all works
-Additionally, if you're looking to extend this plugin, a good place to start would be the HighCharts API Reference
+Additionally, if you are looking to extend this plugin, a good place to start would be the HighCharts API Reference
 <http://www.highcharts.com/ref/>

 ## Licence ##